-A list of current opportunities to get involved in Health and Social Care are below.
+A list of current opportunities to get involved in Health and Social Care are listed below.

-Please ensure all text is concisely written with the closing date (if applicable) and commitment required made clear.
-It may help you to look at the designing a role description guide.
+Please ensure all text is concisely written, with the closing date (if applicable) and commitment required included.
+For further guidance, see designing a role description guide.

-- Involving the Public in the Design and Conduct of Research: Building Research Partnerships 6th February 2019 This 1-day long free workshop will look at practical ways to involve patients and the public as partners (PPI) in the research process.
+- Involving the Public in the Design of Research: Building Research Partnerships 12th August 2019 This free workshop will look at practical ways to involve patients and the public as partners (PPI) in the research process.
 It will explore the issues related to becoming and being a member of the public involved in research and the role of researchers in facilitating this involvement.